TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Experiments

 \subsection{Results}

-Table~\ref{tab:dbh_comparison_all_plots} summarizes per-plot performance and includes a pooled All row.
-TreeDGS with opacity-weighted circle fitting achieves the best overall accuracy (pooled RMSE $=4.79$\,cm; MAE $=3.70$\,cm) with negligible bias (ME $=-0.38$\,cm), while maintaining a high success rate (189/190).
-Compared with the UAV LiDAR cylinder-fitting baseline, TreeDGS reduces pooled RMSE by approximately 39\% while using only RGB imagery.
+Table~\ref{tab:dbh_comparison_all_plots} summarizes per-plot performance and includes a pooled `All' row. {All results in Table~\ref{tab:dbh_comparison_all_plots} are reported on the disjoint test split (N~=~189) after reserving 21 of the 210~matched trees (10\%) for validation/hyperparameter selection (see Experimental settings).} TreeDGS with opacity-weighted circle fitting achieves the best overall accuracy (pooled \mbox{RMSE~$=4.79$\,cm;} MAE $=3.70$\,cm) with negligible bias (ME $=-0.38$\,cm), while maintaining a high success rate (189/189). {Compared with the UAV LiDAR cylinder-fitting baseline (pooled RMSE $=7.66$\,cm), TreeDGS reduces pooled RMSE by $\approx 37\%$ while using only \mbox{RGB imagery.}}

 Ablations also show that the fitting model must match the reconstructed geometry.
 Applying a classical cylinder fit~\cite{malladi2025digiforests} to points sampled from TreeDGS performs poorly (13.29\,cm RMSE; ME $=-6.46$\,cm), consistent with our discussion in Section~\ref{sec:dbh_weighted}: TreeDGS sampling produces slice-wise cross-sections rather than a thin ring of surface points.
-Similarly, unweighted circle fitting is substantially less accurate (9.61\,cm RMSE), showing that down-weighting low-confidence samples using multi-view opacity is a better approach.
+Similarly, unweighted circle fitting is substantially less accurate (9.61\,cm RMSE), showing that down-weighting low-confidence samples using multi-view opacity is a better approach. {On LiDAR, the~same trend holds: non-weighted solid-circle fitting strongly overestimates \mbox{(ME $=14.67$\,cm)}, while intensity-weighted fitting with a radius penalty substantially reduces this bias \mbox{(ME $=1.02$\,cm)}, though~it still underperforms LiDAR cylinder fitting.}